Azure/Industrial-IoT/README.md

 The application is implemented using .NET Core technology and is able to run on the platforms supported by .NET Core.

-Publisher implements a retry logic to establish connections to endpoints which have not responded to a certain number of keep alive requests, if the OPC UA server on this endpoint had a power outage.
+Publisher implements a retry logic to establish connections to endpoints which have not responded to a certain number of keep alive requests, for example if the OPC UA server on this endpoint had a power outage.

-For each distinct publishing interval to a OPC UA server it creates a separate subscription over which all nodes with this publishing interval are updated.
+For each distinct publishing interval to aanOPC UA server it creates a separate subscription over which all nodes with this publishing interval are updated.

-Publisher supports aggregation of the data sent to IoTHub, to reduce network load.
+Publisher supports batching of the data sent to IoTHub, to reduce network load.
 This batching is sending a packet to IoTHub only if the configured package size is reached.

 This application uses the OPC Foundations's OPC UA reference stack and therefore licensing restrictions apply.
 Visit http://opcfoundation.github.io/UA-.NETStandardLibrary/ for OPC UA documentation and licensing terms.